-	The primary aim of the G-SII buffer is to make strongly interconnected and internationally active banks more resilient by requiring them to hold additional capital in reserve (see figure 2).
+The primary aim of the G-SII buffer is to make large, highly interconnected and internationally active banks more resilient by requiring them to hold additional capital in reserve.
 It is also designed to facilitate the orderly resolution of distressed banks.
-Institutions deemed to be G-SIIs are identified each year on the basis of internationally standardised criteria.
-The latest list of designated banks can be found on the FSB 's website.
-The higher the degree of systemic importance, the higher the additional capital buffer requirement, which ranges between 1% and 3.5%.
-The buffer is being phased in gradually, starting from 1 January 2016 (see figure 1), and must be met at the consolidated level.
+Institutions deemed to be G-SIIs are identified each year on the basis of international criteria, and the latest list of designated banks can be found on the FSB’s website.
+The more systemically important the institution, the higher its additional capital buffer requirement will be within a range of 1% to 3.5%.
+The buffer must be met at the consolidated level.

 Capital buffer for other systemically important institutions (O-SIIs) (section 10g of the Banking Act)

-The aim of the capital buffer for O-SIIs is similar to that for G-SIIs.
-However, the focus here is on banks that are important to the functioning of their home country's economy.
+The aim of the capital buffer for O-SIIs is much like that for G-SIIs.
+The focus here is on banks that are important to the functioning of their country’s national economy.
 The Basel Committee intentionally allows national authorities to exercise discretion in the methodology they use for identifying O-SIIs.
-The Deutsche Bundesbank and BaFin are jointly responsible for identifying German O-SIIs, taking note of the relevant guidelines and recommendations published by the European Banking Authority (EBA).
-BaFin keeps an up-to-date list of institutions currently designated as O-SIIs on it`s website.
-The institution-specific buffer of up to 2% is to be complied with in stages starting from 1 January 2017 (see figure 1) and can be imposed at the consolidated, sub-consolidated or individual bank level.
+BaFin and the Deutsche Bundesbank are jointly responsible for identifying German O-SIIs, taking note of the relevant guidelines published by the European Banking Authority (EBA).
+BaFin keeps a list of the institutions currently designated as O-SIIs on its website.
+The individually calibrated buffer of up to 2% can be imposed at the consolidated, sub-consolidated or individual bank level.